Danielle Pletka: Views

 Pletka rejects the scientific consensus on global warming.
 She has argued that there is "hysteria" over the topic of climate change and that mainstream media narratives fail to account for "global cooling".
 Pletka falsely claimed that 2016 and 2017 were the two coldest years on record over a 100-year period; in fact, climate data show those two years to be among the warmest years.
 In a November 2018 appearance on the Sunday morning talk show Meet the Press, Pletka cast doubt on the scientific validity behind a recently released report by the U.S. government on projected economic damages caused by climate change; NBC's invitation to Pletka to appear on the show was criticized by Jon Allsop, writing in the Columbia Journalism Review, and Jack Holmes, politics editor at Esquire magazine.

 In 2005, Pletka described herself as "not a big fan of torture" but suggested its use was justifiable under certain circumstances in wartime, when "if it is absolutely imperative to find something out at that moment."
 In 2014, Pletka criticized the Senate Intelligence Committee report on CIA torture, which condemned the CIA for engaging in torture techniques.
 Pletka described the report as "Feinstein's partisan screed" and argued that the CIA techniques provided actionable intelligence and were legally allowed by the Justice Department.

 In 2020, she wrote in an op-ed for The Washington Post that she "may be forced to vote for" incumbent Republican President Donald Trump because "he wears his sins on the outside" while Pletka feared that the Democratic nominee Joe Biden "would begin an assault on the institutions of government that preserve the nation’s small 'd' democracy."
 This op-ed was criticized by Washington Post columnist Alexandra Petri in a piece entitled "I can’t believe you’re forcing me to vote for Trump, which I definitely didn’t already want to do."

-In March 2024, based on the report of the Institute for Science and Internaletka considers breakout time at zero.
-Referring to this report, Pletka spoke about the change in American and European policies towards Iran.
-Citing examples of oil sales, economic growth, and Iran's military cooperation with other countries, Pletka implicitly talks about the potential possibility of building nuclear weapons and Iran's nuclear deterrent power.
+In March 2024, Pletka considered Iran’s nuclear breakout time at zero.
+Referring to an independent report, Pletka spoke about the change in American and European policies towards Iran.
+Citing examples of oil sales, economic growth, and Iran's military cooperation with other countries, Pletka implicitly talks about the potential possibility of Iran building nuclear weapons and Iran's nuclear deterrent power.